-\\In order to complete this degree program in four (4) years, students need to have been granted exemption by examination or taken and passed, with a C or above, Mathematics Review and Beginning Algebra (MA 098), Intermediate Algebra (MA 099), and Developmental Grammar and Composition (EN 099) before entering the fall semester of their Freshman year.
-If any of these math or english courses are required (MA 098, MA 099, and/or EN 099) prior to entrance to MA 102 and/or EN 101, this degree program may require extra time to complete.
+\\In order to complete this degree program in four (4) years, students need to have been granted exemption by examination or taken and passed, with a C or above, Mathematics Review and Beginning Algebra (MA 098), Intermediate Algebra (MA 099), before entering the Fall Semester of their Freshman year.
+If any of these math courses are required (MA 098, MA 099,) prior to entrance to MA 102, this degree program may require extra time to complete.
 In addition, any students that drop or withdraw from courses, may require additional time to complete the degree program.
-You should follow this outline (Math Competent) if you have the ability to enter MA 102 and EN 101 your Freshman year.
+You should follow this outline (Math Competent) if you have the ability to enter MA 102 your Freshman year.